 Don’t dawdle!
 See something you love?
 Don’t suddenly stop mid-stream in the middle of an aisle because something’s caught your eye.
 Saunter up to the side tables (i.e. get the heck out of the aisle) so you don’t hinder the flow of traffic.
 Although the market ‘shuffle’ may seem charming, it’s also frustrating for those trying to get from point A to point B. ‘Pulling off’ to chat with vendors is not only great etiquette, but it gives you a chance to leisurely enjoy talking to vendors and learning the story behind the makers.

 Do not walk three-abreast through the Main Arcade.
 Sure, bring your friends and buddy up while in the Market.
-No: don’t spread yourselves across the aisle so that nobody can pass.
+But don’t spread yourselves across the aisle so that nobody can pass.
 Want to chat?
 Stop at one of the many eateries and coffee shots that are sprinkled through the market to chat about the fabulous things you’re seeing.
 When you stop on a dime – all four of you in a row – you make me want to go beastmode and just elbow my way right past you.
 Let’s not let that happen. 😉

 Support independent business!
 The “Meet The Producers” sign at the entrance is not just for show.
 Go a step beyond browsing and buy from the Market’s producers.
 Money spent in Pike Place not only supports local producers, but a portion of what you’re paying is returned to help support the various community organizations housed within the Market’s seven buildings including a food bank, child care center, health care center and low-income housing.